Wedding of Princess Eugenie and Jack Brooksbank: Coverage

 Coverage of the royal wedding in the United Kingdom was shown on ITV's This Morning, hosted by Eamonn Holmes and Ruth Langsford.
 An average audience of 3 million people watched the wedding coverage on ITV, the channel's best ratings for the time slot since the wedding of Prince William and Catherine Middleton in 2011.
 BBC did not broadcast the ceremony live, but they had full coverage across their news services.
 Sky News also reported the highlights of the event.

 In the United States, a simulcast of ITV's coverage of the wedding and carriage procession was shown live exclusively on cable network TLC beginning at 4:25 AM EDT.
-It was then be rebroadcast in its entirety beginning at 7:25 AM EDT.
+It was then rebroadcast in its entirety beginning at 7:25 AM EDT.
 Both broadcasts aired on a three-hour tape delay in the west coast.
 The network also made their full wedding coverage available on their TLC Go mobile app at the conclusion of the live airing.

 In Australia, the wedding was broadcast on Channel 7, starting at 20:00 PM Sydney time.
 The coverage was watched by 1.5 million viewers nationally, making it the highest rated program on Australian television for the day.

 On 10 October, Buckingham Palace confirmed that the wedding would be streamed live on the Royal Family's and the Duke of York's media channels beginning at 10:00 AM (BST).
 Live updates and material were also released throughout the day.

 Title

-Since her wedding, the Court Circular has used the style "Princess Eugenie, Mrs. Jack Brooksbank".
+Since her wedding, the Court Circular has used the style "Princess Eugenie, Mrs Jack Brooksbank".

-Although it was speculated that Brooksbank would receive the title Earl of Northallerton, such rumors were dismissed by representatives of the York family.
+Although it was speculated that Jack Brooksbank would receive the title Earl of Northallerton, such rumors were dismissed by representatives of the York family.

 Honeymoon

 It is not clear when the couple left for their honeymoon.
-The location of the honeymoon has been kept secret, although the press speculated that they might have been headed to locations such as Switzerland, Nicaragua, Italy, the Caribbean, and the Seychelles.
+The location of the honeymoon was kept secret; the press speculated they might have been headed to Switzerland, Nicaragua, Italy, the Caribbean, and the Seychelles.